N8sGit/nn_tracing/README.md

 - [Note on terminology](#terminology)
 ## Overview

-If you are looking for more technical details about the API and how to navigate, use, and run the code, jump to the **Objects, Usage, and Dependencies, & Files** sections.
+If you are looking for more technical details about the API and how to navigate, use, and run the code, jump to the **Objects, Usage, Dependencies, & Files** sections.
 For a more high level exposition on the project and its motivations and aspirations, read on.

 #### What is this?